List of AMC engines: Audi/VW 121

-The original agreement was for AMC to buy the design, eventually moving manufacturing to the United States and selling the engines back to VW and Audi.
-American Motors bought a plant specifically to build the engine, but never sold enough to move complete manufacturing.
-The AMC engines were assembled in the U.S. from major castings supplied by VW, hence the different assembly clearances.
+The original agreement was for AMC to buy the design, with the intent of eventually moving manufacturing to the United States and selling engines back to VW and Audi.
+American Motors bought a plant specifically to build the engine, but never sold enough of them to move the complete manufacturing.
+The AMC engines were assembled in the US from major castings supplied by VW, hence the different assembly clearances.
 As part of the agreement, AMC was not to use the VW or Audi names when referring to the engine.
 Everyone familiar with the design knew they were virtually identical, and the automotive press commonly referred to them as Audi or VW engines.
-VW/Audi/Porsche U.S. spec engines produced 110 hp in mid-1977; earlier models produced 95 hp -- 15 to 30 hp more than the AMC version.
+US-spec VW/Audi/Porsche engines produced 110 hp in mid-1977; earlier models produced 95 hp -- 15 to 30 hp more than the AMC version.